directus/directus/docs/extensions/publishing-extensions.md

 ## Publishing to the Marketplace

-Before you publish your extension to the Marketplace, you may want to add an icon to your extension.
+Before publishing your extension to the Marketplace, you may want to add an icon to your extension.
 Add the key “icon” to your `package.json` with a url to a PNG/JPEG file.

 ```json